estruyf/blog-content/content/posts/2023-12-13-it-is-demo-time;-how-to-make-your-code-demos-smoother.md

 ---
-title: "It is Demo Time; how to make your live code demos smoother"
+title: It is Demo Time; how to make your live code demos smoother
 longTitle: ""
 customField: ""
-slug: "/demo-time-live-code-demos-smoother/"
+slug: /demo-time-live-code-demos-smoother/
-description: "Discover how to make your live coding demos smoother and more efficient with the new Visual Studio Code Extension - Demo Time."
+description: Discover how to make your live coding demos smoother and more efficient with the new Visual Studio Code Extension - Demo Time.
-date: "2023-12-13T08:44:26.741Z"
+date: 2023-12-13T08:44:26.741Z
-lastmod: "2023-12-13T08:44:26.741Z"
+lastmod: 2023-12-13T08:44:26.741Z
-preview: "/social/6274a327-78f3-487a-8f83-058f8e37a635.png"
+preview: /social/5def3e27-0807-4317-9d1f-4983eaad0b11.png
 draft: false
 comments: true
 tags:
-  - "Demo Time"
+  - Demo Time
-  - "Development"
+  - Development
-  - "Extensions"
+  - Extensions
-  - "Live Coding"
+  - Live Coding
-  - "Visual Studio Code"
+  - Visual Studio Code
-type: "post"
+type: post
 ---

 I have had many sessions at conferences over the years.
 One thing I always liked to do is perform live demos.
 Although I know things could fail, it is also fun to show the audience how things work.